sveronneau/scc-findings-notifications/g-chat/README.md

 scc_notification_name           = "all-active-alerts"
 scc_notification_description    = "My Custom Cloud Security Command Center Finding Notification Configuration" notification_filter             = "(severity=\"HIGH\" OR severity=\"CRITICAL\") AND state=\"ACTIVE\""
-gchat_webhook_url               = "CHANGE_ME"
 org_id                          = "CHANGE_ME"
 project_id                      = "CHANGE_ME"
 ```

-*Note: This code sample requires you to hardcode the Webhook URL as an environment variable, using the confidential flag for Terraform.
-For added security, and to safeguard credentials, consider using Secret Manager with Cloud Functions.
-For instructions, see [Using secrets](https://cloud.google.com/functions/docs/configuring/secrets) in Cloud Functions documentation.*

 *Repo inspired by https://github.com/GoogleCloudPlatform/solutions-terraform-scc-notifications-gchat and not forked because of innactivity.*